My name is Dan Moser and I’ve uncovered an artifact of significant importance at an antique mall in Canada.

-I finally came to grips with the fact that the bird is doing a “Hey, look over there!” motion just in case King Tut caught on to what’s happening behind him so the bird could assassinate the boy king.
+I finally came to grips with the fact that the bird is doing a “Hey, look over there!” motion just in case King Tut caught on to what was happening behind him.
+This gave the bird the perfect opportunity to assassinate the boy king.

 If the evidence stopped there, I’d happily do what everyone in my life is begging me to do and give myself up to the authorities who are so eager to find me.